simdutf/simdutf/README.md

    * This function is not BOM-aware.
    *
    * @param input         the UTF-32 string to convert
-   * @param length        the length of the string in 4-byte words (char32_t)
+   * @param length        the length of the string in 4-byte code units (char32_t)
    * @param latin1_buffer   the pointer to buffer that can hold conversion result
-   * @return number of written words; 0 if input is not a valid UTF-32 string */
+   * @return number of written code units; 0 if input is not a valid UTF-32 string */

   simdutf_warn_unused size_t convert_utf32_to_latin1(const char32_t * input, size_t length, char* latin1_buffer) noexcept;